DHS Top Priorities

 Expanding Access to High-Quality Services

-The Department of Human Services is committed to make sure all Pennsylvanians have access to high-quality services.
+The Department of Human Services (DHS) is committed to making sure all Pennsylvanians have access to high-quality services.
 What that means for you is:

 - You have physical and behavioral health care that fits your needs.
 Since Governor Wolf expanded Medicaid, more than 700,000 Pennsylvanians have access to health care coverage through HealthChoices.